helgoboss/helgobox/doc/user-guide.md

   pressed to have an effect.
 Unlike in _Absolute mode_, here the achieved effect is not _triggering_ but _toggling_ the target.
 - **Feedback transformation (EEL):** This has the same effect like in absolute mode.

+**Important:** Sometimes the controller itself provides a toggle mode for buttons.
+Don't use this!
+Always set up your controller buttons to work in momentary mode!
+It's impossible for the controller to know which state (on/off) a target currently has.
+Therefore, if you use the controller's built-in toggle function, it's quite likely that it gets out of sync with the actual target state at some point.
+ReaLearn's own toggle mode has a clear advantage here.

 ## Automation and rendering